Deliver “Delight and Passion” to people

 overview

-Kusanagi Hall, a treasure trove of swords, is a sword-only displays hall unique to Atsuta Shrine, housing around 450 swords, including those designated as national treasures and important cultural properties, and swords that have been offered to the gods with prayer since ancient times.
-In addition to the swords, you can also view paintings and historical documents related to swords, and there is an experience corner where you can feel the weight of two large swords, the Shumei Sueno Aoe (Taro Tachi) and Chiyozuru Kuniyasu (Jiro Tachi), made to their actual length and weight.
+The Kusanagi-kan, a treasure trove of swords, is a specialized sword displays hall unique to Atsuta Shrine, housing approximately 450 swords, including national treasures and important cultural properties, as well as swords that have been offered to the gods with prayers since ancient times.
+In addition to swords, visitors can admire paintings and historical documents related to swords, and there is an interactive corner where visitors can feel the weight of actual Japanese swords (katana and wakizashi) and two large tachi swords, the Shumei Sueno Aoe (Tarotachi) and Chiyozuru Kuniyasu (Jirotachi), which have been recreated to their actual length and weight.

-Our company was in charge of the graphics for the museum, explanations for the sword displays, and video production.
+Our company was responsible for the interior graphics, the explanations for the sword displays, and the video production.

-The background music was also carefully considered, beginning with the melody of traditional Japanese gagaku instruments and adding the sound of an orchestra to convey the magnificent moment of the birth of the shrine.
+We paid close attention to the background music as well, starting with the melodies of traditional Japanese gagaku instruments and adding orchestral sounds to convey the magnificent moment of the shrine's creation.

 <Our project members>